slanatech/swagger-stats/README.md

 ### User Interface

 Swagger-stats comes with built-in User Interface.
-Navigae to /swagger-stats/ui in your app to start monitoring right away
+Navigate to /swagger-stats/ui in your app to start monitoring right away

 ```
 http://<your app host:port>/swagger-stats/ui